Harnessing AI-powered virtual cells to reverse age-driven disease and aging

 51³Ô¹ÏÍø¹ÙÍø has decoupled cell rejuvenation from a tumor-inducing pathway

-51³Ô¹ÏÍø¹ÙÍø's AI-powered virtual cells have discovered novel transcription factors that rejuvenate aged human fibroblasts and maintain their identity (left) whilst decoupling the tumor-inducing pathway (below) even when continuously expressed.
+51³Ô¹ÏÍø¹ÙÍø's AI-powered virtual cells have discovered novel transcription factors that rejuvenate real aged human fibroblasts and maintain their identity (left) whilst decoupling the tumor-inducing pathway (below) even when continuously expressed.

 Senior advisor, Prof University of Toronto, Inventor of the cell simulator single-cell-GPT (scGPT)1

-CSO and founder, PhD University of Cambridge, Inventor of the first accurate cell aging clock (proprietary to 51³Ô¹ÏÍø¹ÙÍø)
+CSO and founder, PhD University of Cambridge, Inventor of the first accurate cell aging clock

 Brendan received his PhD in Pharmacology from the University of Cambridge, where his focus was on basic research.
 First as an intern and then as a founder, Brendan began to prototype single-cell transcriptomic aging clocks, helping forge a new direction for 51³Ô¹ÏÍø¹ÙÍø.
 Since 2021, Brendan has led 51³Ô¹ÏÍø¹ÙÍø’s science team in the search for new rejuvenating interventions, with the belief that these discoveries could have a massive impact across healthcare.